prvdmwrong/prvdmwrong/docs/reference/core/modding/on-method-implemented.md

 ### method `#!lua : string`

 The method to implement.
-During ignition, all providers that specify this method will have its handler be called.
+During startup, all providers that specify this method will have its handler be called.

 ### handler `#!lua : (Provider<unknown>) -> void`